 These days, I’ve learned to follow my instincts before I agree to work with someone.
 Perhaps the above conflict was more about a clash of personalities and styles – something that should be taken into consideration, for both parties, when a writer and editor are looking to work with one another.

 If you, too, would like to learn how to be a bad client, here are some tips:

 This can manifest in so many ways.
 For example, not providing enough asked-for details up front about the project, resulting in a lot of back-and-forth.
-(Once someone emailed me with just ‘File attached for proofreading’.
+(Once someone emailed me – their very first email to me, mind – with just ‘File attached for proofreading’.
 Yeah … No.) Also, editors love to correct mistakes, right?
 What better way to show them just what’s in store by writing your email littered with spelling errors and grammatical mistakes.